 Visiting New York City?
-If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (The best neighborhoods for first timers +2 to avoid).
+If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (+3 Neighborhoods to Avoid).
 Don’t have time?
 Here’s our favorite hotel in NYC, hands down.

 Best Restaurants in SoHo